peterjobes/jekyll-now/_posts/2020-05-15-fitness-negativity-grind.md

 Equally, sometimes things just don’t add up.
 Our shoe is a bit to tight and we get blisters, the wind comes from every direction, the path ahead is harder than we thought — and that’s before last night’s dinner starts to make itself known in our gut.

-Truth is neither of those days represent us as runners.
-Our running isn’t defined by single days and a myriad of factors come into how we perform in any day, week, month or year.
+Truth is neither of those days represent our fittness level.
+We're not defined by single days and a myriad of factors come into how we perform in any day, week, month or year.

-This phrase reminds me that I’m not as good as my [Chevy time in 2019](https://theunforgivingminute.run/losing-the-plot-chevy-chase-2019/), but I’m not as bad as I felt most of this week either.
+This phrase reminds me that I’m not as good as my [Chevy time in 2019](https://theunforgivingminute.run/losing-the-plot-chevy-chase-2019/), but I’m not as bad as I felt most of last week either.

 ## Comparison is the thief of joy

-When ParkRun was my goal it was so easy to become unhappy because some guy at the front lapped me around the lake.
+When ParkRun was my goal it was so easy to become unhappy because some guy at the front lapped me around the Saltwell Park lake.
 Or because when my housemate told me I could be running a particular time I thought it was impossible because that was only for other runners.

 Now, with racing cancelled, my goal in mind is [a long, hilly round in the Lakes](https://georgefisher.co.uk/pages/abrahams-tea-round).
 And I look at Ricky Lightfoot and can’t imagine how a regular human can [get round as quick as him](https://www.instagram.com/p/B9fD21UnaK7/).
 Or I watch [Judith Wyder run up Munros like they’re pancake flat](https://www.instagram.com/p/B3bdpO7naSs/).
-And some days that inspires me to push harder, to keep going.
-Other days I drag my carcass up a small hill and think it’s time to give up the dream.
+Some days that inspires me to push harder, to keep going.
+Other days I drag my self up a small hill and think it’s time to give up the dream.

 Our goals aren’t the enemy, comparison is.
 Ground your goals in what the best you can expect from your body is, work hard, show yourself grace.
 Unless you're the world champion, there’s  always someone quicker.